 Yes.
 Although certification of your Japanese ability is not mandatory, participants must have at least the JLPT level N2 or equivalent Japanese proficiency and be able to perform duties in Japanese.

 - I am a current JET participant now, but my appointment will end in August.
 Can I participate in the internship?

-Unfortunately, this internship programme is only available to current JET participants who are being reappointed for the 2021-2022 JET year.
+Unfortunately, this internship programme is only available to current JET participants who are being reappointed for the year following their participation in the internships.

 - I have other work duties to attend to during the internship periods, so may I participate in only part of the internship?

 Unfortunately, this is not possible.
 Only JET participants who can participate for the entirety of one of the internship periods may apply.

 - Do I need to use paid leave to participate?

 In principle, participation in the internship is not considered part of a JET participant’s regular work duties, so participants must use paid leave.
 Please consult with your contracting organisation regarding this matter.